 The Adjutant General”

 It appears while on the detail Harold became ill and was sent to Cabanatuan which had opened to replace Camp O’Donnell.
 The camp was actually three camps.
-Camp 1 was where the men who most of those who were captured on Bataan and taken part in the death march were held.
+Camp 1 was where the men who most of those who were captured on Bataan and taken part in the march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1.
 Once in the camp, the POWs were allowed to run the camp.
-The Japanese only entered if they had an issue they wanted to deal with.
-In early June, four POWs escaped and were recaptured.
-They were brought back to the camp and tied to posts and beaten.
-After three days they were cut loose from the posts and made to dig their own graves.
-They stood in graves facing a Japanese firing squad and were shot.
-After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.
+The Japanese only entered the camp only if there was an issue.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks and divided into groups of ten men.
 This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
 Rice was the main food given to the POWs fed to them as “lugow” which meant “wet rice.”
 During their time in the camp, they received few vegetables and almost no fruit.
 Once in a while, they received bread.
 If they received fish it was rotten and covered with maggots.